Stories of Arda Home Page

 …

-As arranged, we spent that night at Osgiliath, for all were weary from battles and even with fresh horses, we deemed it would be better to ride the next day.
+As arranged, we spent that night at Osgiliath, for all were weary from battles and even with fresh horses, we deemed it better to ride the next day.

 I turned as I heard footsteps approaching.
 It was Aragorn.
 I stood up to meet him, but he gestured that he would like to sit with me.